 This piece is an elementary arrangement of Away in a Manger and the First Noel by Carrie Kraft.
 Published by Alfred, it includes the complete score as well as sheets for individual players.
 At less than $4 it’s a great resource to keep on hand!

 There are two main resources for Christmas Piano Ensembles, one by Alfred and the other by Hal Leonard.

 My favorite is the Christmas Piano Ensembles series that is part of the Hal Leonard Student Library.
-Arranged by Phillip Keveren, the series hosts 5 levels that coincide with the piano method.
+The series arranged by Phillip Keveren hosts 5 levels that coincide with the piano method.

 Each book includes 4-5 songs with a conductor’s score, individual parts, and optional accompaniments.

 Here’s a fun video of some of my students playing “Up on the Housetop” from level 2.
 The arrangements include suggestions for midi sounds which can be a lot of fun.

 The Alfred Merry Christmas!
 Piano Ensemble series coincides with Alfred’s Basic Piano Library.
 While you can purchase the levels separately (1A, 1B, 2, 3), I would recommend simply purchasing the “Complete” versions.

 Both books host ten 4-part ensembles for 4 keyboards arranged by Gayle Kowalchyk and E.L.
 Lancaster.
 The complete 2&3 version is listed as “for the later beginner.”

 The only piano method currently out there based on Edwin E. Gordon’s Music Learning Theory, Music Moves has a unique approach.
 In the Christmas Music book, the left side of the pages focuses on establishing the tonal and rhythm patterns in the piece using keyboard pictures and solfege as well as the Gordon rhythm syllables.
 The right-hand side of the page is a notated version of the piece using RH melody and LH bass root tone harmony changes.